Solifugae

-Solifugae is an order of animals in the class Arachnida known variously as camel spiders, wind scorpions, sun spiders, or solifuges.
+Solifugae is an order of arachnids known variously as solifuges, sun spiders, camel spiders, and wind scorpions.
 The order includes more than 1,000 described species in about 147 genera.
-Despite the common names, they are neither true scorpions (order Scorpiones), nor true spiders (order Araneae).
-Most species of Solifugae live in dry climates and feed opportunistically on ground-dwelling arthropods and other small animals.
+Despite their common names, they differ from both order Araneae (spiders) and order Scorpiones (scorpions).
+Most species of solifuges live in dry climates and feed opportunistically on ground-dwelling arthropods and other small animals.
 The largest species grow to a length of 12–15 cm, including legs.
-A number of urban legends exaggerate the size and speed of the Solifugae, and their potential danger to humans, which is negligible.
+A number of urban legends exaggerate the size and speed of solifuges, and their potential danger to humans, which is negligible.